mooocella/TrafficLightSensor/README.md

 <img width="428" alt="Screen Shot 2023-01-23 at 9 53 00 AM" src="https://user-images.githubusercontent.com/113719459/214113229-03766a09-24ef-441f-84bb-90b0dfe04746.png">

 <b>Key Learnings</b>
-- Introduction of Arduino and C++.
+- I learned a basic Introduction of Arduino and C++.
-- Tinkercad and 3D print.
+- I learned how to us Tinkercad and 3D print.
 - Finding resources when something isn't working.
+- I learned how to sauder and I also gained a better of circuits.
-- A greater understanding with the RFID.
+- I learned how to use the RFID.

 Works Cited:
 https://github.com/miguelbalboa/rfid/blob/master/doc/rfidmifare.doc